AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Celtic Sea sand-state reconstruction

-- Engineering-aware IC-based parameter mapping
+- Engineering-aware Ic-based parameter mapping

 - Downstream anchor and mooring workflows